typesense/showcase-boolean-search-games/TUTORIAL.md

 This should return a list of results each time we add a new tag, filtered according to the boolean search logic we defined above.

 The live demo includes some extra logic such as the ability to toggle whether tags of the same field type are Or-ed together or AND-ed together, and the option to exclude a tag from your search rather than include it.
-Both cases require aditional logic in the `buildDefinedFilters` function, and show how the boolean search lgoic can be customized beyond what is shown in this example tutorial.
+Both cases require aditional logic in the `buildDefinedFilters` function, and show how the boolean search logic can be customized beyond what is shown in this example tutorial.